Ferret-lovers rejoice! EU drops limits on pet movements

 "We have freedom of movement and freedom of capital and all that sort of stuff.
 We also have freedom of pet movement," he said before adding, "as well as human movement".

-The travel documents must be issued by an authorised veterinarian and should also specify a pet's health status.
+The travel documents must be issued by an authorized veterinarian and should also specify a pet's health status.

 Davies said he had not himself had the chance to try the pet-passport rules.